sukhmanrai979/SQL_Advanced_Data_Analytics_Project/README.md

 # SQL Advanced Data Analytics Project

-This project performs advanced analysis on an e-commerce database for a bicycle and accessories store
+This project performs advanced analysis on an e-commerce database for a bicycle and accessories store.
+Cumulative analysis, Part-to-Whole analysis and Data Segmentation is used gather key insights into customer behaviour and sales revenue

 ---